-A meteorological or hydrologic drought or extreme dry period normally associated with surface water resources does not necessarily correlate with reduced groundwater availability or accessibility.
+A meteorological or hydrologic drought or extreme dry period does not necessarily correlate with reduced groundwater availability or accessibility.
 Significant recharge to many groundwater systems can be episodic, and largely dependent on flows across the alluvial floodplain.

-For the purposes of this Groundwater IRG an extreme dry period is defined as an extended period during which recharge to the groundwater system from all sources (flood flows, rainfall, river, and through flow) has been below average and is putting at risk the ability to access groundwater of sufficient quantity and/or quality for its intended purpose1.
+For the purposes of this Groundwater IRG an extreme dry period is defined as an extended period during which recharge to the groundwater system from all sources (flood flows, rainfall, river, and through flow) has been below average and is putting at risk the ability to access groundwater of sufficient quantity and/or quality for its intended purpose.